ljk423/stacking-bidirectional-LSTM/README.md

 as baseline

-This model is using 3 bidirectional LSTM models for submodel and 1 bidirectional LSTM model for meta learner
+This model is using 3 bidirectional LSTM models for submodel and 1 bidirectional LSTM model for meta learner And Bidirectional LSTM layers are made by using CuDNNLSTM to use gpu.
+If you don't want to use gpu core, then just change CuDNNLSTM -> LSTM

 You must modify data preparation part and some input shapes to fit to your own data